 Learning & Transference

-The ability to read is a great example.
+The ability to read is a great example of this notion of transference.
 We learnt the alphabet, spelling, grammar, sentence construction so that we could read.
+We learned a skill that could be transferred from context to another – from one book to another.
+We did not have to re-learn reading for each new book we wanted to read.

-With the world changing so quickly, a strong foundation of essential skills is vital
+With the world changing so quickly, this ability to morph, and adapt is vital for individuals and organisations.

 Creativity & Transference